 Although many liturgies of The Episcopal Church are included in the Book of Common Prayer, newer liturgies, such as same-sex blessings and rites for departed pets, are developed and reviewed by the Episcopal Church’s Standing Commission for Music and Liturgy on an ongoing basis.

-Music in the Episcopal Church can be as diverse as its worship services.
+2. Another important part of Liturgy is Music.
+Music in The Episcopal Church can be as diverse as its worship services.
 Although final authority over the music used in an Episcopal service is “the duty of every Minister” (Canon 24, Section 1), our hymnal draws all Episcopalians together musically in the same way that the Book of Common Prayer draws us together in prayer and liturgy.